krishna-thotakura/krishna-thotakura.github.io/_posts/2019-07-03-Terraform-Dynamically-modify-s3-logging.md

-### Dynamically modify s3 logging when using Terraform
+### using Conditional Operator in Terraform to dynamically create resources

-When using Terraform, How to disable S3 logging in AWS environment created for running load test but have it enabled in all other AWS environments by default ?
+When using Terraform, sometimes you want to create a resource based on a condition.

-If you are using the same AWS account for multiple environments(dev, test, loadtest, etc), you probably want to enable logging on your s3 buckets by default.
-But when running loadtests, you dont really need logging and versioning enabled.
-Here is how you can modify your terraform scripts to enable this dynamic behavior.
+For example, Let us say you do not want server access logging on your s3 bucket in loadtest environment.
+This may be an environment that you build out and execute for few hours and then tear down everything.
+But you need server access logging on your s3 bucket enabled in all other environments, by default to comply with security policies.

-This technique can be applied to any blocks that are part of your terraform resources.
+You can implement this using conditional operator, count and for_each as shown below.

 ```terraform
 # s3 bucket for logs